bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 \page

 ### Ihmisi
 The ihmisi, the children of the woods, also called "wood elves" by the less educated, are the descendants of those ancient elves (the aelvar) who renounced or were psychologically or physically ill-suited for the practice of arcane magic.
 Outcast from the mage-dominated aelvar society, they found a home in the woods.
 The end of the Second Age came when they developed the primal arts, calling on the spirits of nature (aka ihminen or kami) for power.
 With this power, some of them wreaked a terrible vengeance against the decadent empire, cajoling the great spirit embodied in the third moon of Quartus to crash down upon their capital.
-The reprecussions of this event still remain: the ihmisi and gwerin (the other major aelvar offshoot) are still somewhat at odds despite the passage of more than four millennia.
+The reprecussions of this event still remain--the ihmisi and gwerin (the other major aelvar offshoot) are still somewhat at odds despite the passage of more than four millennia.

 Physically, ihmisi are of medium height, standing shorter than many taller humans but much taller than dwarves.
 Slender and graceful, they have light-brown skin (often with a greenish undertone) and brown hair, often with blonde or red tones...but just as often with green tones and mottled, almost leaf-like patterns.
 Green and brown eyes are most common; their eyes only have a small amount of the jewel tones of the gwerin.
 Their ears are slightly elongated and pointed, and their faces are sharper with larger eyes than most humans.
 Their pupils are cat-like slits.